 This Sunday's session will focus on Divine Revelation.
 We will be watching the second episode of Symbolon which focuses on that topic.
-Please watch the first of the two videos relating to session two (about 11 minutes) and here is a link to that page:
+Please watch the first 11 minutes of the Symbolon video relating to session 2 (though you are welcome to watch the entire video) and here is a link to that page:

 I also invite you to watch a video from Bishop Robert Barron (about 8 minutes) where he discusses Sola Scriptura and the need for the Magisterium.